Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 HKLM\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters:EnableICMPRedirect
 ```

-## 3.5.7 -  Ensure 'MSS: (NoNameReleaseOnDemand) Allow the computer to ignore NetBIOS name release requests except from WINS servers' is set to 'Enabled'
+## 3.5.7 -  'MSS: (NoNameReleaseOnDemand) Allow the computer to ignore NetBIOS name release requests except from WINS servers' is set to 'Enabled'

 >[!NOTE]
 >NetBIOS over TCP/IP is a network protocol that among other things provides a way to